2006–07 UEFA Champions League: Group H

-Knockout stage
+Knockout phase

 All knockout rounds are two-legged, except for the final.
 In the event of aggregate scores being equal after normal time in the second leg, the winning team will be that which scored more goals on their away leg: if the scores in the two matches were identical, extra time is played.
 The away goals rule also applies if scores are equal at the end of extra time.
-If there are no goals scored in extra time, the tie is decided on a penalty shoot out.
+If there are no goals scored in extra time, the tie is decided on a penalty shootout.

+The final was played over just one match, with extra time in case of a draw after 90 minutes.
+If the teams were still level following extra time, a penalty shootout would have determined the winner.